 Launching well at Cannes was Quentin Tarantino’s “Once Upon a Time in Hollywood” (July 16, Sony) starring Oscar-winner Leonardo DiCaprio (“The Revenant”), who delivers a strong performance as a fading Western star in 1969 who seeks a comeback.
-Brad Pitt as his loyal sidekick and stunt double shares almost as much screen time –he’s excellent–but could be a strong supporting contender.
+Brad Pitt as his loyal sidekick and stunt double shares almost as much screen time but is a strong supporting contender.
 Tarantino has a strong track record with Oscar.
-Pitt also has a leading role in Venice entry “Ad Astra,” which will be a consideration.
+Pitt also has a strong leading role in Venice entry “Ad Astra.”

 Also playing well at Cannes was Terrence Malick’s English-language World War II drama “A Hidden Life” (Fox Searchlight), which could yield a nomination for German star August Diehl’s powerful performance as a man who refuses to give a loyalty oath to Adolf Hitler, at great personal cost.

-Warner Bros. launched Todd Phillips’ “The Joker” at Venice, a DC origin myth starring Joaquin Phoenix as a frail mentally ill Gothamite who desperately seska attention as a standup comic and find sit via violence.
-Phoenix has earned raves and could score his fourth nomination; he is overdue.
+Warner Bros. launched Todd Phillips’ “The Joker” at Venice, a DC origin myth starring Joaquin Phoenix as a frail mentally ill Gothamite who desperately seeks attention as a standup comic and finds it via violence.
+Phoenix has earned raves and could score his fourth nomination; he is overdue for a win.